shizunge/endlessh-go/README.md

         Path to the MaxMind DB file.
   -port value
         SSH listening port.
-You may provide multiple -port flags to listen to multiple ports. (default "2222") -prometheus_entry string
+You may provide multiple -port flags to listen to multiple ports. (default "2222") -prometheus_clean_unseen_seconds int
+        Remove series if the IP is not seen for the given time.
+Set to 0 to disable. (default 0) -prometheus_entry string
         Entry point for prometheus (default "metrics") -prometheus_host string